-This course will introduce you to some of the basic aspects of negotiation theory and practice.
-It is an interactive learning-by-doing course that focuses on the basic skills of negotiation.
-It can change participants' perspectives on how negotiations should be planned, structured and conducted to be successful.
-The course includes negotiation theory and concepts as well as extensive preparatory reading, combined with role-playing and mock negotiations, case analysis, class discussions and self-assessment tools.
+This is a practice-oriented, interactive, 'learning-by-doing' course focusing on the basic skills of negotiation.
+It might change participants' view on how negotiations should be planned, structured and conducted.
+The course involves negotiation theory and concepts as well as preparation readings, combined with role-play exercises, moot negotiations, case analyses, in-class discussions, and self-assessment instruments.

-The course is designed for those who would like to learn and reflect on how to resolve conflicts of interest in a sustainable manner - even under time pressure; who are interested in applying what they have learned in exercises in class and in daily practice; and who are willing to actively participate in all modules of the course.
+The course is for those, who are eager to learn and reflect on how to solve conflicts of interest in a sustainable way, who are interested to apply newly learnt knowledge in exercises, and to actively participate; in short, who are willing to go the extra mile.